WGLab/DeepMod2/docs/Example.md

 It is possible to run Dorado basecaller without performing alignment.
 This can be helpful in speeding up basecalling process that requires the use of a GPU instance which can be expensive.
 It also allows you more flexibility in terms of how you want to perform alignment, with specific minimap2 parameters.

+#### Basecalling with Dorado

 ```
 # Perform basecalling
 ${INPUT_DIR}/dorado-0.5.3-linux-x64/bin/dorado basecaller --emit-moves --recursive ${INPUT_DIR}/dorado-0.5.3-linux-x64/models/dna_r10.4.1_e8.2_400bps_hac@v4.3.0  ${INPUT_DIR}/nanopore_raw_data > ${OUTPUT_DIR}/basecalled.bam
 ```

 This will produce an unaligned BAM file named `basecalled.bam` under the `$OUTPUT_DIR` folder.

+#### Alignment with minimap2
 We will convert this BAM file into FASTQ format while keeping all the tags and pipe into minimap2 for alignment.

 ```
 # Align using minimap2 while copying move table information